Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Fate of retained gas

 Stars more massive than around $7\,\text{M}_\odot$ will explode as core-collapse supernovae (CCSNe).
 These explosions are likely to have sufficient energy to unbind gas within a cluster.
 Lifetimes of stars producing CCSNe range between about $3$ and $60\,\text{Myr}$ \citep{Choi2016}.
 Thus, we would expect any gas remaining from the star formation phase to be removed from the cluster at this time.
 Indeed, it is the gas released in stellar winds later, when lower-mass stars evolve, which we consider in this paper.

 However, stars sufficiently massive to produce CCSNe can be produced as the outcome of binary evolution.
 For example, if two $5\,\text{M}_\odot$ stars in a binary merge without significant mass loss, one would expect this merger product to subsequently explode as a CCSN.
 Supernovae from stars modified by binary interacting could make up some 15 per cent fraction of all core-collapse supernovae, with a delay of $50$ to $200\,\text{Myr}$ relative to GC formation \citep{Zapartas2017}.
-The main effect of these supernovae would be to delay the start of the gas-rich epoch, where a gaseous reservoir can grow in the cluster core by the retention of stellar winds.
-An important caveat here is that dynamical encounters within clusters may affect the binary evolution that produces the late CCSNe.
+Additionally, stripped massive stars, which are the progenitors of such supernovae, and their intermediate-mass counterparts, may provide a significant source of ionising radiation feedback in the cluster \citep{Stanway16,Gotberg19}, potentially contributing or even dominating the binary feedback channel.
+The main effect of delayed supernovae and stripped post-interaction stars would be to delay the start of the gas-rich epoch, where a gaseous reservoir can grow in the cluster core by the retention of stellar winds, and thus reducing, potentially significantly, the number of stars that can grow to become enriching stars.
+An important caveat here is that dynamical encounters within clusters may affect the binary evolution that produces the late CCSNe and post-interaction binaries.
 For example, dynamical disruption of soft binaries may be responsible for low binary fractions observed in globular clusters \citep{Milone12b} and partly responsible for the significantly lower binary fractions observed among the more concentrated second-population stars compared to first-population stars \citep{Lucatello15}.
-In addition to dynamical encounters, the binary stellar population in a gas-embedded region may be driven toward mergers \citep{Rozner2022} or the formation of contact binaries \citep{Menon2021} in which evolution towards equal masses can reduce the mass of the primary star.
+In addition to dynamical encounters, the binary stellar population in a gas-embedded region may be driven toward mergers \citep{Rozner2022} or the formation of contact binaries \citep{Menon2021} in which evolution towards equal masses in tight binary orbits can reduce the mass of the primary star and hence its ability to explode or produce a stripped star.